 What is your pet peeve?

-Here are the ten Outlook functions most people find most useful for saving time.
-They are based on Outlook 2007 (with notes for 2003 users).
+Outlook – here are ten top time saving functions.
+They are based on Outlook 2007 to 2013 and Outlook 365.
 Using Outlook can also help you reduce email overload by filtering emails you do not need to see in your main inbox (eg using rules and views).

 Go to Tools/Options.
 From the Preferences tab, click on the Email Options button/Advanced email options.
 Remove the tick in all the boxes in the panel marked ‘When new items arrive in my inbox’.